 Almost every homeowner has woken up one morning to have to wash the egg off a house.

-This is usually because some kids have played a prank on them the night before and thrown eggs at the side of their home.
-Usually, this is done to get someone back for some perceived wrongdoing.
 Unfortunately, the egg starts to break down house paint right away, so if you wind up repainting, the prankster has probably gotten more than their pound of flesh.
 However,

 there are ways to wash the egg off a house before it does enough damage to require repainting.
 Here are four: